LukeFrankio/TakumCpp/Docs/Spec.md

 ## Open decisions (to be finalized before coding)

 - NaR vs saturate policy for infinities: recommended default: NaR, but make policy configurable via traits.
+- **Ordering for Monotonicity Tests**: Explicitly document SI reordering in test harnesses (start at 1<<(n-1), wrap); add helper function to generate SI-ordered indices for Prop 4 tests.
 - Exact bit layout and canonical NaR pattern: choose a pattern that is uncommon and simple (e.g., top bits all ones + sign), then document it in `takum_traits`.
 - Base of the logarithm: paper suggests √e; document the choice and keep it as a compile-time constant.